 Never mind that a northern club’s fans would now have to make two trips to London, that the already-congested transit system there gets three workings-over — and two on consecutive days, which by the way makes it even tougher for out-of-town fans to get a (ridiculously expensive) hotel room for the weekend.
 Anyway, don’t get me started, but this is one tiny blemish on the whole Wembley Mystique.

 Another slight change: While building their new stadium, Tottenham Hotspur played all their home games at Wembley during the 2017-18 season and most of the 2018-19 season.
-Chances are that when Chelsea tear down Stamford Bridge in a couple of years they will do the same thing.
+Their new home is open now, of course.

 I should point out here that the current Wembley is not the original Wembley.
 That one was built in 1923 and torn down in 2003 – along with its iconic twin towers.
 (Funny note: they piled up all the debris from that stadium in a park in East London called Northala Fields, so you can sort of walk to the grass-covered top of the Old Wembley there.)